Cover Letter & Personal Statement

 - What kinds of qualities are necessary for the profession I wish to pursue?

-- Why do I think I posses these qualities?
+- Why do I think I possess these qualities?

 After you have thought about your life and goals, think about the profession you are intending to enter.
 What are the skills and values of people in that particular profession?
 How do they match with yours?
 How can you highlight those values and skills in your personal statement?